MirrorYuChen/workflow-ai/README.md

 This example shows how to use function call as tools.

-The following task flow seems complecated but it just show the internal architecture.
+The following task flow seems more complicated just because it includes the internal architecture.
+Here are only 3 steps we need to pay attention to.

 ```
 👩‍💻 preparation: register functions
          ↓
-👩‍💻 user request for multiple info
+👩‍💻 user request: ask for multiple information
          ↓
     ┌───────────┐
     │ Chat Task │ // asynchronous network task